Planning events is your life. It’s a high octane game that leaves you empty after an event, but you wouldn’t change it for the world.

 But you could take it a step further by adding a blog to your website.

-I’m not talking “He dumped me and now I don’t know how to get over him” blog type things.
+I’m not talking “He dumped me and now I don’t know how to get over him” blog type things; the type of junk you see on Facebook.

 I’m talking a blog that shows prospects the money, like “Why not getting your event planned by a professional event planner will ruin your reputation”.